algorand-devrel/demo-abi/README.md

 First make sure you have the correct version of [PyTEAL](https://github.com/algorand/pyteal) package installed.

-This currently requires the `feature/abi` branch, you can run `pip install requirements.txt` to pull it down
+This currently requires the `feature/abi` branch, you can run `pip install -r requirements.txt` to pull it down

 ### Clone repository